xelucifrost/Teller/README.md

-# Teller - Canadian Bank PDF to SQLite/CSV
+# Teller - Canadian Bank e-Statement PDF to SQLite/CSV

 Because some FIs don't let you download .csvs for transactions older than 6 months ago because ???, this abomination of a tool exists.